Skip to content

 • .Context: The deployment context.

-For example, the podinfo package includes a parameter ingressClassName with a default value (nginx).
-If a cluster uses a different ingress controller, this value would need to be overridden for all relevant Release objects.
+For example, the podinfo package includes an ingressClassName parameter with a default value of nginx.
+If a cluster uses a different ingress controller, this value would need to be overridden for every Release.
+Ideally, widespread configuration like this should be defined once in a global cluster-level context.

-A Context is a KuboCD resource:
+A Context is a KuboCD Custom Resource:

 cluster.yaml